Gaotrees/caffe-doc/Simple-Example:-Sin-Layer.md

       explicit SinLayer(const LayerParameter& param)
           : NeuronLayer<Dtype>(param) {}

 A method that must be overridden.
 This is necessary to link the protobuf code to your C++ code.
 Essentially you are creating an identifier that will act as a link this layer to the framework.
-The must be unique and should be named after your layer, not including the "Layer" part ie. `"sin_layer"` becomes `"Sin"`.
+The must be unique and should be named after your layer, not including the "Layer" part i.e. `"sin_layer"` becomes `"Sin"`.

       virtual inline const char* type() const { return "Sin"; }